 Business in the Community (BITC)

-Business Class is a Government-endorsed programme which develops partnerships between schools and businesses.
+Business Class is a carefully developed framework to support the development of partnerships between schools and businesses.
 It is rooted in the needs of the school and underpinned by strategic support and collaborative action.

 School and local business partners are grouped together, enabling them to meet on a termly basis to share best practice, identify common challenges and accelerate improvement.